 Benefit Health Brand Messaging:

 - Together, we’re taking good care of you.

 - The right care, in the right place, at the right time.

 - Access to high-quality care close to home.

 As the largest employer in the region and its leading healthcare provider, we interact every day with people we know and care deeply about—neighbors, friends, and family.
 The thread of Benefit Health is woven through the fabric of eastern Iowa.
 Our patients feel the personal connection and extra compassion from being cared for by a neighbor or friend.

 Now that you’ve seen what voice and tone can add to your copy let’s look at style.

 Why Do We Need a Writing Style?

 Content represents your health care organization best when written with a consistent style.
-Your brand style guide will help your team create content using your brand voice, tone, and writing and editorial style uniformly across all communication channels.
-Writing with a consistent voice, tone, and style can aid your organization in becoming an identifiable, credible leader in your health care market.
+Your writing style guide helps your team use your brand voice, tone, and editorial style uniformly across all communication channels.
+This consistency can aid your organization in becoming an identifiable, credible leader in your health care market.